software-patterns/workshop/scratch/benchristel.md

 A possible book title is _Tools_, or maybe _The Code Crafter's Tools_.

+Dull.
+Endlessly dull.
+Dry, dreary, grey and lifeless.
+A blank gloom that shuts out even despair.

+Such is life without what Robert Pirsig, in _Zen and the Art of Motorcycle Maintenance_, calls Quality.

 Caring is prerequisite for Quality.
 Quality is what people eventually produce when they care about their work and about what they are producing.
 I term a person who cares about what they work on and how they work on it a *crafter* or *craftsperson*.